 We are focused on engaging, supporting and celebrating the members of our volunteer team by ensuring they enjoy meaningful work together with benefits, including flu shots, training, uniforms and opportunities to socialise.

 Ongoing Volunteer roles include visitor services, speakers, administration assistance, heritage restoration, event assistants, tour guides, gardeners and more.
 If you’re fascinated by the history of Sydney Harbour or simply want to give back to the community, we invite you to consider our volunteer program.

-We are seeking Visitor Services Volunteers to help deliver a great visitor experience at North Head Sanctuary.
-This role involves welcoming visitors, providing useful directions and historical information, selling merchandise and guided tour tickets, and promoting current attractions.
-Visitor Services Volunteers are rostered in pairs and are stationed at the North Fort Visitor Centre, which operates daily.
-Each volunteer is usually rostered one day per fortnight; however, this is negotiable.
-We particularly require volunteers to work on weekends.
-If you are you are a “people person” – and have an interest in North Head Sanctuary’s history and wildlife – we would love to hear from you.
-This role would particularly suit a local to the Northern Beaches area.
+We're seeking visitor services volunteers to help deliver a great visitor experience at Cockatoo Island and North Head Sanctuary, Manly.
+Successful candidates will welcome visitors, offer directions and historical information, sell merchandise and tour tickets, and promote current attractions.
+Volunteers are rostered in pairs and are stationed at our Cockatoo Island or North Head Sanctuary visitor centres, which operate daily.
+Volunteers are usually rostered one day per fortnight; however, this is negotiable.
+We particularly require volunteers to work weekends.
+If you are a “people person” – and have an interest in local history and wildlife – we'd love to hear from you.

 Our volunteers enable us to deliver benefits to the community, including tours and talks, and execute capital works such as restorations to heritage buildings and machinery.
 Read up on their successes and discover why our volunteers love working with us.